keimlink/django-workshop/docs/simplify_urls.rst

 First, we give the URLs in the URLconf of the application a name:

 .. literalinclude:: ../src/cookbook_improved/recipes/urls.py
-    :lines: 3-6
+    :lines: 3-7

 The function ``url`` accepts an argument ``name`` to specify the name of an URL.
-Normally, the name is constructed after the APPLIKATION_MODEL_VIEW scheme - this way a name can not occur twice.
+Normally, the name is constructed after the APPLICATION_MODEL_VIEW scheme - this way a name can not occur twice.

 A new method for the model